15 Hatted Restaurants in Sydney to Book a Table At

 Prepare for your experience of Middle Eastern food to be forever altered.
 The flavours coming from this unassuming two-hatted restaurant are nothing short of impeccable.
 Located in the centre of Martin Place, the experience at Aalia is a breeze from the get-go with a relaxed, modern and elegant dining room that fuses indoors with out.

-Executive Chef Paul Farag's (winner of this year's best chef award) menu incorporates flavours from his travels in the Middle East and North Africa resulting in dishes you won't find elsewhere.
+Executive Chef Paul Farag’s (winner of the 2025 best chef award) menu incorporates flavours from his travels in the Middle East and North Africa, resulting in dishes you won’t find elsewhere.
 Start with a handful of raw dishes, move into mezze, mains and sides and do not leave without dessert.
 To top it off, the staff here are exceptionally well-informed and friendly to boot.

 25 Martin Place, Sydney